o3de/sig-release/releases/22.05.0/22050 feature list.md

 * Viewport "Camera	Editor View Bookmarks V1"	View Bookmarks MVP adds the ability to store local view transforms with level prefabs.
 It has been designed as a solid foundation to expand for all prefabs in the scene.
 The View Bookmark system aims to allow the user to store different view bookmarks for a root (level) prefab.
 These bookmarks can be stored locally (currently in the Settings Registry).
 In future they will be able to be shared in any prefab.
 More information available at  https://github.com/o3de/o3de/pull/7855 and https://github.com/o3de/o3de/pull/8400.
 The UX experience of the View Bookmarks MVP does not expose view bookmarks to the UI but this is planned for an upcoming release.
 Bookmarks can be set with Ctrl-<Function Key> and restored with Shift-<Function Key> (currently a maximum of 12 can be set per level).
 * Viewport "Experimental Editor Mode Visual Feedback"	In order to make the experience of using the Viewport clearer and more intuitive, additional rendering functionality is being investigated to improve feedback and usability.
 Editor Mode Visual Feedback is at a very early stage and can be toggled on through the Settings Registry (`--regset=/Amazon/Preferences/EnableEditorModeFeedback=true`).
 Note: This feature is experimental and under active development.
 It is a proof of concept (POC) release and is not currently enabled by default.
 Please see https://github.com/o3de/o3de/pull/8235 for the initial PR and https://github.com/o3de/o3de/issues/3458 for future updates.
 * Viewport "Prefabs Focus Mode Improvements"	A number of fixes and quality of life improvements have been added to Focus Mode Prefab editing.
 Now Ctrl-S will save the focused Prefab not the entire scene, Focus Mode breadcrumbs now have icons, the right-click context menu grouping has been improved, as well as a number of other small fixes and updates.
+* Viewport	"Cursor wrap mode for manipulators was added with help from community member [Pollend](https://github.com/pollend).
+See [#5155](https://github.com/o3de/o3de/pull/5155) for more details.
+Note: This is currently an option in the Settings Registry (`--regset=/Amazon/Preferences/Editor/Manipulator/ManipulatorMouseWrapSetting=true`) and is off by default"
 * Atom	"Gems can now inject custom passes to the render pipeline at runtime."
 Previously it was cumbersome for a Gem to introduce new passes to the render pipeline.
 Customers had to basically copy/paste the render pipeline or modify the existing assets.
 A new set of APIs is now available to facilitate customization of the render pipeline. https://github.com/o3de/o3de/wiki/Work-With-Passes-In-Gems.
 Example of Gems using these new APIs are Terrain, LyShine & TressFX.
 * Atom	"New Debug Rendering Level Component" There's a new level component that allows users to visualize and debug various aspects of the rendering, for example visualize the normals, show only diffuse or specular lighting, override certain properties for all materials in the scene, and more.
 * Atom "Pipeline Global Pass Attachment Reference" Users writing .pass files for rendering can now declare and reference attachments in a way that is global to the pipeline